(updated 10/1/2024)

 The point being made here is that not keeping the Ten Commandments could prevent a Christian from being known by the Lord and that could have eternal consequences.
 Stated another way, keeping the commandments is vitally important in determining the eternal destination of the believing Christian.

-Now, hold off on fretting too much and getting ‘all-worked-up’ if you just realized you’ve broken one or more Commandments after accepting Jesus as your Lord and Savior.
+Now, hold off on fretting too much if you just realized you’ve broken one or more Commandments after accepting Jesus as your Lord and Savior.
 We all have failed this same way!
 Rest assured; it is a bit more involved than what has been alluded to before an eternal penalty is to be anticipated from our Lord.
 So, remain calm as we now consider the manner of iniquity which will give us resolution to the mystery we are investigating.

 Manner of iniquity